modernweb-dev/rocket/site/pages/10--docs/30--guides/80--web-fonts.rocket.md

 3. Use optional fonts

    In combination with 2. this means there will be NO layout shift at all.
-Nothing will be display until the font is loaded or a timeout (usually 100ms) is reached.
+Nothing will be displayed until the font is loaded or a timeout (usually 100ms) is reached.
 If there is a timeout then for this page visit a fallback font will be used.
    On the next page load the font will be cached and directly rendered with the web font.

    ```css